nigarabdullayeva/homework10-team-app/README.md

 In this project I have used node modules package, package json,  inquirer, fs.

 ### Test
-Before deployed code, I have run a npm test .
+Before deploying code, I have run a npm test .